 Happiness, as Descartes defines it for Elisabeth, is a “perfect contentment of mind and inner satisfaction” (AT IV 264/CSMK 257), or the “satisfaction and pleasure” that accompanies the practice of virtue (AT IV 284/CSMK 263).
 In the Passions, he distinguishes these affects from the passions that originate in the body.
 The former are described as “internal emotions of the soul,” which are “produced in the soul only by the soul itself.
 In this they differ from its passions, which always depend on some movement of the [animal] spirits” (art.
 147; CSM I 381).
 “Internal emotions” are thus independent of the body and the basis of a happiness that can withstand “the most violent assaults of the passions”:

 internal emotions affect us more intimately, and consequently have much more power over us than the passions which occur with them but are distinct from them.
 To this extent it is certain that, provided our soul always has the means of happiness within itself, all the troubles coming from elsewhere are powerless to harm it.
 Such troubles will serve rather to increase its joy; for on seeing that it cannot be harmed by them, it becomes aware of its perfection.
-And in order that our soul should have the means of happiness, it needs only to pursue virtue diligently.
-For if anyone lives in such a way that his conscience cannot reproach him for ever failing to do something he judges to be the best (which is what I here call ‘pursuing virtue’), he will receive from this a satisfaction which has such power to make him happy that the most violent assaults of the passions will never have sufficient power to disturb the tranquillity of his soul. (art.
-148; CSM I 381–2)
+And in order that our soul should have the means of happiness, it needs only to follow virtue strictly [de suivre exactement la vertu].
+For if anyone lives in such a way that his conscience cannot reproach him for ever failing to do something he judges to be the best (which is what I here call ‘following virtue’), he will receive from this a satisfaction which has such power to make him happy that the most violent assaults of the passions will never have sufficient power to disturb the tranquillity of his soul. (art.
+148; AT XI 441–2/CSM I 381–2)

-Generosity is an ideal of individual ethical perfection, but Descartes also draws from it an important conclusion about our relations to others.
+Generosity is an ideal of individual ethical perfection, but Descartes also draws from it an important conclusion concerning our relations to others (Brown 2006; Frierson 2002).
 Upon recognizing an element of unconditional value within himself, the generous person is naturally led to extend this recognition to others: “Those who possess this knowledge and this feeling about themselves readily come to believe that any other person can have the same knowledge and feeling about himself, because this involves nothing which depends on someone else.”
 Those who are endowed with generosity are thus disposed to overlook conventional distinctions of class and social status, and to focus on the true, intrinsic worth of each individual:

 Just as they do not consider themselves much inferior to those who have greater wealth or honour, or even to those who have more intelligence, knowledge or beauty, or generally to those who surpass them in some other perfections, equally they do not have much more esteem for themselves than for those whom they surpass.
 For all these things seem to them to be unimportant, by contrast with the virtuous will for which alone they esteem themselves, and which they suppose also to be present, or at least capable of being present, in every other person. (art.
 154; CSM I 384).